 I have seen firsthand the challenges our K-12 education system faces and am committed to addressing those challenges in Congress.
 I support repealing and replacing the flawed “No Child Left Behind” law that prescribes “one-size-fits-all” requirements on schools, teachers, and students.
 Instead, I will advocate for a system that prepares Americans to compete in the global economy through an emphasis on science, technology, engineering, arts, and mathematics (STEAM) education, partnerships with community colleges and industry, and engaging teaching methods.

 Toward that end, I introduced HR 2897, the Access to Complete Education Act, which establishes a grant program for school districts to strengthen core curricula in one or more of the following subjects: music and arts, foreign languages, civics and government, economics, history, geography, and physical education and health.
-Click here to read local news coverage of this legislation.
-For more information about the Access to Complete Education Act, click here.

 Access to quality higher education is a hallmark of American society.
 Unfortunately, the rising cost of college has become a serious impediment for many students.
 In addition to addressing the underlying causes of the rising cost, I will continue to support Pell Grants, fight to keep the interest rates on federal student loans low, and work to protect students against those for-profit colleges that leave students with unsustainable debt and worthless degrees.